hyperledger/fabric-sdk-java/README.md

 Fabric CA
 by starting command have the -d parameter.

-Upload full logs to the JIRA not just where the issue occurred if possible
+Upload full logs to JIRA, not just where the issue occurred if possible

 ### Tracing